zelenctomi/zelenctomi/README.md

 - 👋 Hi, I’m @zelenctomi
 - 👀 I’m interested in creating professional websites.
-- 🌱 I’m currently learning Html, CSS, JS and PHP
+- 🌱 I’m currently learning Html, CSS, JS and C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...